Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Mirror Symmetry

-It is well-known that the quantum cohomology of the degree $5$ del Pezzo is semisimple, and that its rank is $7$ (see \cite{BM}).
-Therefore, it suffices to show that all the seven critical points of the potential $W$ \eqref{eqn:winonechamlim} are nondegenerate to have Theorem \ref{thm:maindp5}.
-The following is an elementary calculation proving their nondegeneracy, which reflects (and is essentially equivalent to) the fact that the choice of generic $A$, $B$ and $C$ in Section \ref{subsec:critdp57} is to achieve the maximal number of critical points of $W$.
+It is well-known that the quantum cohomology of the degree $5$ del Pezzo is semi-simple, and that its rank is $7$ (see \cite{BM}).
+Therefore, it suffices to show that all the seven critical points of the potential $W$ \eqref{eqn:winonechamlim} are non-degenerate to have Theorem \ref{thm:maindp5}.
+The following is an elementary calculation proving their non-degeneracy, which reflects (and is essentially equivalent to) the fact that the choice of generic $A$, $B$ and $C$ in Section \ref{subsec:critdp57} is to achieve the maximal number of critical points of $W$.